Sathishr424/sathishr424/README.md

 ### Hi there 👋

+### About Me,

+  Well I'm a programmer and I know C++/C/C#, Python, Java, JavaScript, PHP, Web Development(HTML,CSS,Bootstrap,Jquery) and also adding/learning new skills..
+  I always like to solve programming problems and done some online coding challenges in sites like leetcode, edabit and more.

+  Currently learning all about Web development and gonna learn all I need to be a full stack developer.

 <!--
 **kratos462/kratos462** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.